 Similar to acquisition, the cost of developing talent is largely dependent on factors that are unique to your organization.
 Employee learning and development programs come in many forms — some more costly than others.
 A 2020 report by Training magazine found that for large companies the average cost of training and developing an employee was $581 per employee.

-Finding a balance between talent acquisition and development
+Finding a balance between hiring externally and internally

 As with many business challenges, there’s no quick-and-easy solution.
 The short answer is that your organization should be focused on both, with an emphasis on developing employees.
 Here’s why.